-The Essential Vagus Nerve: Achieving Nervous System & Whole Health Balance with Ginger Garner Course Info Price: $97.00 Enroll Now Ginger Garner Dr. Ginger Garner is an orthopaedic physical therapist, author, and educator whose clinical focus is yoga in healthcare and self-care.
-She is founder of the Professional Yoga Therapy Institute (PYTI), an international, interdisciplinary medical yoga therapy certification for healthcare...
-Tuesday, February 5 & Thursday, February 7, 2019 8:30 pm Eastern / 5:30 pm Pacific Join us live or listen to the recordings!
-The Essential Vagus Nerve: Achieving Nervous System & Whole Health Balance The balance of the nervous system is central to our well-being and to the proper functioning of pretty much all the systems of the body.
+The Essential Vagus Nerve: Achieving Nervous System & Whole Health Balance with Ginger Garner Course Info Price: $97.00 Enroll Now Dr Ginger Garner Dr. Garner is a physical therapist, published author, and educator.
+She received her master and doctorate degrees from The University of North Carolina at Chapel Hill in 1998 and 2016, respectively.
+Prior to that Ginger was a practicing licensed athletic trainer.
+She has spent 20 years in education...
+The balance of the nervous system is central to our well-being and to the proper functioning of pretty much all the systems of the body.
 Learning how to upregulate and downregulate the nervous system is an important component of learning how to deal constructively with stress.
 Stress, as most people know, contributes to numerous diseases, including as cardiovascular disease a d cancer, as well as autoimmune, inflammatory, digestive, endocrine and psychological disorders.
 In this 3-part online course, yoga therapist and physical therapist Ginger Garner explores the role of the vagus nerve in facilitating a balanced nervous system function.
 In recent years, increasing research has documented the importance of the vagus nerve in regulating the stress response.
 The vagus nerve is the largest nerve in the autonomic nervous system, extending all the way from the brain to the colon, and it plays a key role in heart, lung and digestive function.
 We now know that a strong vagal tone helps us cope more effectively with stress, while weak vagal tone has been linked to disorders like chronic inflammation, which in turn, is associated with chronic diseases like cardiovascular disease, type 2 diabetes and some forms of cancer.
 In this course, Ginger will show how yoga practices and philosophy provide us with a unique lens through which to understand how to work with the nervous system.
 We will explore how the practice of yoga can help us to promote vagal tone and build greater nervous system balance.
-What You Will Learn How the vagus nerve impacts mind-body health How an understanding of vagal function impacts our approach in yoga Critical components of polyvagal theory Key self-assessment and yoga techniques How to create awareness for optimizing vagal function Tools for teaching trauma sensitive yoga Boundary setting as a yoga teacher or yoga therapist When to refer to a healthcare provider This Premium Course also Includes These Bonuses: Yoga practice video Recordings of All Webinar Sessions: It’s generally acknowledged that many people only retain 10-20 percent of what they learn in a workshop.
+What You Will Learn How the vagus nerve impacts mind-body health How an understanding of vagal function impacts our approach in yoga Critical components of polyvagal theory Key self-assessment and yoga techniques How to create awareness for optimizing vagal function Tools for teaching trauma sensitive yoga Boundary setting as a yoga teacher or yoga therapist When to refer to a healthcare provider This Premium Course also Includes These Bonuses: Yoga Practice Video: Enjoy a yoga practice video with Ginger that she created for this course.
+Recordings of All Webinar Sessions: It’s generally acknowledged that many people only retain 10-20 percent of what they learn in a workshop.
 You will get access to the recordings of all webinar sessions (both MP3 and MP4), enabling you to go back and listen to the workshop as many times as you like.
 Transcripts of All Sessions: Ever wanted to refer to a certain part of a course?
 Even the best note takers miss a point every so often.
 With the transcripts of the webinar sessions, you can go back and refer to particularly important passages or clarify sections you were in doubt about.
-Join us live or listen to the recordings at your convenience.
-Tuesday, February 5 & Thursday, February 7, 2019 8:30 pm Eastern / 5:30 pm Pacific This course qualifies for 3 non-contact hour CEUs with Yoga Alliance.
-Each session is approximately one hour long and will be recorded.
-No matter where you are in the world — and even if you cannot tune in at the time of the actual broadcast — you can still benefit from taking the webinar at a time that works best to you.
-Listen to it as many times as you like.
+This course qualifies for 3 non-contact hour CEUs with Yoga Alliance.